Russia: Helicopter carrying tourists crashes | DW | 12.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The aircraft with 16 passengers on board crashed into a volcanic lake in Russia's far east.
-Several were missing and feared dead.
+Several were missing, feared dead.

-A helicopter with 16 people on board crashed into a volcanic lake on the Kamchatka Peninsula in Russia's far east early Thursday.
+A helicopter with 16 people on board crashed into a volcanic lake on the Kamchatka Peninsula in eastern Russia early Thursday.

+Kamchatka is a popular tourist destination, known for its nature.
+It is more than 6,000 kilometers (3,728 miles) east of Moscow and about 2,000 kilometers west of Alaska.

 Russia's Emergencies Ministry said 13 tourists and three crew members were aboard the Mi-8 helicopter when it plunged into the lake.